jlfaucher/executor/incubator/ooRexxShell/readme.txt

 - without relative path "rgf_util2.rex" (bsf4oorexx version)

-[Update 2024 May 1: extension .rex instead of .cls] Allow customization by end user:
+[Update 2024 May 1] the file extension is ".rex" instead of ".cls".
+Allow customization by end user:
 Load the optional file ".oorexxshell_customization.rex", from the HOME directory.
-This file is loaded last, after all preloaded packages.
+[Update 2024 May 1] This file is loaded first, before any preloaded package.
-Careful!
-If this file triggers some errors, they are trapped and not displayed.
 Example of customization:
     if .ooRexxShell~isInteractive then do
-        -- if you want to bypass the bug "any byte >= 128 is replaced by \0" .ooRexxShell~readline = .true -- is .false by default under Windows because history often broken -- color settings for white background
+        -- bypass the Windows bug "any byte >= 128 is replaced by \0"
+        .ooRexxShell~readline = .true -- .false by default under Windows because history often broken

+        -- color settings for white background
+        .color~background = "white"
         .ooRexxShell~infoColor = "green"
         .ooRexxShell~promptColor = "yellow"

+        -- a color can be defined with an ANSI Escape Sequence .color~background = d2c(27)"[1;32m" -- bgreen

-        -- if you want to disable the colors .ooRexxShell~showColor = .false
+        -- disable the colors
+        .ooRexxShell~showColor = .false
     end

+    -- Prompt setting
     .ooRexxShell~promptDirectory = .false -- Don't display the current directory
-    .ooRexxShell~promptInterpreter = .false -- Don't display the current interpreter name .ooRexxShell~promptAddress = .false -- Don't display the current system address .ooRexxShell~showInfos = .false -- Don't show duration and number of coactivities .ooRexxShell~trapNoValue = .false -- Allow to use uninitialized variables when interpreting the command line
+    .ooRexxShell~promptInterpreter = .false -- Don't display the current interpreter name .ooRexxShell~promptAddress = .false -- Don't display the current system address .ooRexxShell~showInfos = .false -- Don't show duration and number of coactivities

+    -- Error management
+    .ooRexxShell~trapLostDigits = .false
+    .ooRexxShell~trapNoMethod = .true
+    .ooRexxShell~trapNoString = .true
+    .ooRexxShell~trapNoValue = .false -- Allow to use uninitialized variables when interpreting the command line .ooRexxShell~trapSyntax = .false -- ooRexxShell will be interrupted at the first syntax error

 Better support of clauses ending with "=" or "==", when using ooRexx 5.